Johnmalc/AplikaceFX/README.md

 - Connection to any website should work now, but stll shows in the console, not in textarea.
 - Console.java won't be needed, probably.
 - Eclipse JUNO doesn't support horizonatal lines like Sublime Text 2, fuck them.
-- Connection look almost done, need just search feauture.
+- Connection looks almost done, need just search feauture.

 **1.1**